Skip to main content

 Sambourne House

-The Welcome Desk is in the basement reception of the museum and staff will be on hand to answer any questions or provide access aids such as magnifying glasses or large print captions.
-The basement is reached by 7 narrow and steep steps from the pavement level.
-There is currently no step-free access to the entrance or inside the historic interiors.
+• Welcome Desk is in the basement reception and staff will be on hand to answer any questions or provide access aids such as magnifying glasses or large print captions.

-There are two gender neutral toilet cubicles in the lower basement, which are reached via an additional 4 steps from the reception.
-There are currently no baby change facilities available in the house.
+• There are two gender neutral toilet cubicles in the lower basement, accessed via an additional 4 steps from the reception.

-Entrance to the historic interiors on the ground floor are reached by 10 steps from the basement level.
+• Entrance to the historic interiors on the ground floor are reached by 10 steps from the basement level.
 There are 5 floors in total, all of which are reached via steps with handrail, some of which are in low lighting.

-Portable folding stools are available in the museum.
+• Portable folding stools are available in the museum.
 A member of staff or one of our volunteers can provide one of the folding stools for use during a visit.

 Assistance animals

-We ask that any assistance animals are kept on a leash and always under the control of their owners.
-Drinking bowls for thirsty animals are available from the Welcome Desk at both museums – just ask a member of staff.
+• Drinking bowls for thirsty animals are available from the Welcome Desk at both museums – just ask a member of staff.

-Support for Blind and visually impaired visitors
+Support for blind and visually impaired visitors

 Leighton House